syncfusion-content/blazor-docs/blazor/dropdown-list/getting-started.md

 ## Get Selected Value

-* You can get the selected value of the DropDownList component from the `Value` property in the [ValueChange](https://blazor.syncfusion.com/documentation/dropdown-list/events#valuechange) event argument.
+You can get the selected value of the DropDownList component from the `args.Value` property in the [ValueChange](https://blazor.syncfusion.com/documentation/dropdown-list/events#valuechange) event argument.

 {% highlight cshtml %}